tanjieling0/tp/docs/UserGuide.md

 ## Locating persons by name: `find`

-Finds persons whose names contain any of the given name keywords.
-You can also find persons by tags, phone numbers, roles, and remarks.
-You can also stack multiple characteristics to narrow down your search.
-Note that only one type of field is allowed for each search at one time.
+Finds persons whose information matches any of the specified parameters.
+You can find persons by names, phone numbers, tags, roles, and remarks.
+You can also stack multiple `find`s to narrow down your search.

-Format: `find [n/NAME] [t/TAG] [p/PHONE_NUMBER] [role/ROLE] [r/REMARK]`
+Format: `find [n/NAME]... [t/TAG]... [p/PHONE_NUMBER]... [role/ROLE]... [r/REMARK]...`

 * The search is case-insensitive. e.g. `hans` will match `Hans`.
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-* Only partial matches are allowed for names e.g. `Ha` will match `Hans`.
+* Partial matches are allowed for names e.g. `Ha` will match `Hans`.
 * For all other fields, only exact matches are allowed, e.g. `83647382` or `8364` will not match `83641001`.
-* Find by remark requires full word match that is contained in the remark sentence, e.g. `find r/marketing` will match `r/marketing IC`.
+* Find by remark requires full word match that is contained in the remark sentence, and require all words given to be contained in the remark sentence, e.g. `find r/marketing` will match `r/marketing IC`, `find r/has dog` will match `r/he has a dog`, `find r/has cute dog` will not match ` r/he has a dog`.
+* Find by remark allows unordered search, e.g. `find r/dog has` will match `r/he has a dog`.
 * `find r/` will search for contacts with an empty remark.
-* Full matches will be required for phone numbers and roles.
+* `list` is required to remove the stacked filters.
+* Only one type of field is allowed for each `find` command.
+* Multiple parameters of the same field can be provided, showing persons who match any of the field in that command, e.g. `find n/alex n/david` will show all persons with either `alex` or `david` in their names.

 Find by name example:
 * `find n/John` returns `john` and `John Doe`.
-* `find n/alex david` returns `Alex Yeoh`, `David Li`.<br>
+* `find n/alex n/david` returns `Alex Yeoh`, `David Li`.<br>
 ![result for 'find alex david'](images/findAlexDavidResult.png)

 Find by tag example:
-* `find t/friend` returns all persons who have the tag `friend`.
+* `find t/friends` returns all persons who have the tag `friends`.

 Find by phone number example:
 * `find p/98765432` returns `John Doe` who has the phone number `98765432`.